-Second Level Domains are registered by individuals and organizations.
+The second Level Domains are registered by individuals and organizations.
 They are the address commonly used to host Internet applications like web hosting and email addressing.

-3. Third Level Domain
+3. Third-Level Domain

 Third Level Domain names are created from second-level domains.
-It can be used for setting up individual domains for specific purposes, i.e., domain for web access and one for mail, or a separate website for a special purpose, e.g., yoursite.blogspot.com
+It can be used for setting up individual domains for specific purposes, i.e., a domain for web access and one for mail, or a separate website for a special purpose, e.g., yoursite.blogspot.com

 Do you want to buy a domain name today?